jbhayback/segregation_models/README.md

 - ![](images/input_csv_file.JPG)
 - Make sure that the csv file is within the project directoy. **If you are running via docker container, you have to rerun **`docker image build -t st:app .` for changes to take effect.****
 - If you add data for another column, be sure to put header Col<column-#> prior to adding test data.
-- For additional row test data, you cas just add directly.
+- For additional row test data, you can just add directly.

 ### Dissimilarity : Segregation Model
 1. The inputs can be modified in the slidebar.